Vancouver Nanomedicine Day 2019

 September 12, 2019

-This world-class symposium, the fifth event of its kind, will bring together approximately 300 renowned Canadian and international experts from across the nanomedicines field to:
+This world-class symposium, the fifth event of its kind, brought together more than 350 renowned Canadian and international experts from across the nanomedicines field to:

 - highlight the discoveries and innovations in nanomedicines that are contributing to global progress in acute, chronic and orphan disease treatment and management; and